-Professional Practice in HRM&ER provides students with the opportunity to apply the learning from GSBS6040 Human Resource Management and GSBS6006 ER in Globalised Economies to manage organisational and workplace issues which are commonly the responsibility of HRM and ER professionals either directly, or in an internal advisory role to line managers or as external consultants.
-Mixing both theoretical considerations and practice, students are engaged in a selected range of HRM and ER cases and activities.
-It provides students with managerial practice to support the effective conduct of HRM and ER functions in organisations.
+Professional Practice in HRM&ER provides students with the opportunity to apply foundation learning in human resource management and employment relations to manage organisational and workplace issues.
+Following the principles of problem-based learning, students consider, research, and propose solutions to challenges which are commonly the responsibility of HRM and ER professionals either directly, in an internal advisory role to line managers, or as external consultants or advisors.
+Combining theoretical considerations and practice, students engage in a selected range of HRM and ER cases and activities.
+The course provides students with essential experience in professional practice to support the effective conduct of HRM and ER functions in organisations.

 On successful completion of the course students will be able to: